relikareinmann250/User-related-data/README.md

 |`votesCast`|xxx|
 |`%oneTimeUser`|Percentage of users who come only once in relation to the total user count|

+# Changelog
+Dataset updated on xxx to reflect the data from period xx

 # License
 This {DATA(BASE)-NAME} is made available under the Open Database License: https://opendatacommons.org/licenses/odbl/summary/.
 You have the permission to use, distribute, and reproduce these in any medium, provided the source and CitizenOS are credited.